A class of graphs with large rankwidth: Even carousels

 In this section, $n\geq 3$ and $r\geq 2$ are fixed integers.
 We prove Theorem~\ref{th:main} for even carousels.
 We therefore look for an integer $s$ such that every even carousel of order $s$ on $n$ sets has rankwidth at least~$r$.
 We define $s$ as follows.
 Let $q$ be an integer such that:

 Clearly $q$ exists.
-We set $s=q+8r + 1$.
+Let $s=q+8r + 1$.
 We now consider an even carousel $G$ of order $s$ on $n$ sets.
-To prove that it has rankwidth at least~$r$, it is enough by Lemma~\ref{l:rwBalanced} to prove that every partition $(Y, Z)$ of $V(G)$ with rank less than $r$ is unbalanced, so let us consider $(Y, Z)$ a partition of $V(G)$ or rank less than $r$.
+To prove that it has rankwidth at least~$r$, it is enough by Lemma~\ref{l:rwBalanced} to prove that every partition $(Y, Z)$ of $V(G)$ with rank less than $r$ is unbalanced, so let us consider $(Y, Z)$ a partition of $V(G)$ of rank less than $r$.

 \begin{lemma} There exists $t\in \{q, \dots, q + 8r-1\}$ such that $X_{1, t}$ has label $Y_0$ or $Z_0$. \end{lemma}